-The past months have truly tested the global healthcare system, with over 5,240,000 confirmed cases of the novel coronavirus (COVID-19).
-Many countries are at the stage of ‘community outbreak’, with entire regions placed under lockdown.
+The past months have truly tested our global healthcare systems with over 5,240,000 confirmed cases of the novel coronavirus (COVID-19).
+Many countries are at the stage of ‘community outbreak’ with entire regions placed under lockdown.
 As governments and healthcare agencies rush to control the pandemic, concern for the privacy of citizens, in particular, of patients and their families, has taken a backseat.

 Violations of Right to Privacy in India

 India’s Epidemic Diseases Act, 1897 (EDA) is a remnant of the colonial-era granting the State widespread powers “to take special measures and prescribe regulations” for containing epidemics.
 It also shields persons acting or intending to act in good faith under the Act from penal action.
 Insofar as it legalizes unbridled state excesses, it has been widely criticized for legislative over-delegation and a lack of a suitable framework for responding to the outbreak.

 The EDA facilitates a particular risk of ‘technosolutionism’ regarding the privacy rights of diagnosed patients, their families, and those under mandatory quarantine.
 Many states, including Delhi, Karnataka, and Orissa, have published lists of names, phone numbers, and addresses of patients and quarantined people to create public awareness.
 Such disclosure of personal information may result in harassment, hate speech, character assassinations, identity theft etc. and is thus problematic.
 For instance, the circulation of patients’ religious identities in the media has led to blaming specific communities for the outbreak and incited communal discord.
 Moreover, the broadly worded provisions of the EDA seem to foreclose any legal recourse against privacy violations by the authorities.

 Are Such Violations Legally Justifiable?